 Using the time filter, you can configure a refresh rate to periodically resubmit your searches.
-You can also click Refresh to resubmit the search.
-This might be useful if you use Kibana to monitor the underlying data.

 Combine free text search with field-based search using the Kibana Query Language (KQL).
 Type a search term to match across all fields, or start typing a field name to get suggestions for field names and operators that you can use to build a structured query.
 The semi-structured search will filter documents for matches, and only return matching documents.

 Following are some example KQL queries.
 For more detailed examples, refer to Kibana Query Language.

 http.response.status_code:400 401 404